Information Guide 2014 - 2015

 The yearly borrowing limit on the PLUS Loan is equal to a student’s cost of attendance minus any other financial aid received.
 For example, if your cost of attendance is $18,000 and you receive $10,000 in other financial aid, your parent could borrow up to, but no more than, $8,000.

 Repayment of a Direct PLUS Loan begins 60 days after the full amount your parent borrowed for a school year has been disbursed.
 This means that, in general, your parent must begin repayment while the student is still in school.
 However, your parent may request that repayment be delayed while the student is enrolled at least half-time.
-If your parent would like to postpone repayment of the PLUS Loan, they must contact their loan servicer.
+If your parent would like to postpone repayment of the PLUS Loan, they may check the 'deferment' box on the loan application which they complete at studentloans.gov.

-The current interest rate is fixed at 6.41 percent; however, this rate is subject to change annually when the rate is adjusted in accordance with the financial markets.
-Rate changes will impact loans disbursing after July 1, 2014.
-A parent PLUS borrower will be charged a required loan fee of 4.288 percent which will be deducted from each loan disbursement before it is credited to the student's billing account.
+The current interest rate is fixed at 7.21 percent; however, this rate is subject to change annually when the rate is adjusted in accordance with the financial markets.
+Rate changes will impact loans disbursing after July 1, 2015.
+A parent PLUS borrower will be charged a required loan fee of 4.288 percent which will be deducted from each loan disbursement before it is credited to the student's University account.
+The loan fee is expected to increase on October 1, 2014.
 If the amount of the PLUS Loan exceeds university charges, the credit balance will be mailed to the parent, unless the parent authorizes the University to mail it to the student.

 If your parent is interested in receiving additional information about the Federal Direct Parent PLUS Loan, you can accept the award offer on your Financial Aid Award Notification or submit a letter in writing to the Office of Financial Aid Services.
 A PLUS Loan Information Sheet will be mailed to your parent with instructions for applying for this loan.
 All PLUS Loan borrowers at MSU will also need to complete a PLUS Loan Master Promissory Note (MPN).
 The PLUS Loan MPN can be completed electronically at the following Web site: www.studentloans.gov.